LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 ## Check that your application is deployed

+Now, let’s check the state of the app’s processes:

 ```bash
 $ heroku ps
 Process       State               Command
 ------------  ------------------  ----------------------
 web.1         up for 10s          target/start
 ```

+The web process is up.
+Review the logs for more information:

 ```bash
 $ heroku logs